 - Each has only ten questions so they are quick and easy to correct.
 Only 5 for 1st grade!

 - They allow me to analyze which students need to work on a specific skill further.

-- Compare and document student progress because of the three-test format.
+- It’s easy to compare and document student progress because of the three-test format.

-- Make it easy for parents to see how well a child understands the skill.
+- They make it easy for parents to see how well a child understands the skill.

 These math quick checks are great exit tickets, which is a type of assessment that is given at the end of a lesson.
 Teachers use them to quickly assess students’ understanding so that they can use the information to inform their instruction.